fergiemcdowall/pumbledb/README.md

 Its a bit like a simplified, private [Amazon S3](aws.amazon.com/s3/) without authentication.

 PumbleDB allows you to get, put and delete Key-Value pairs over HTTP.
 It stores these values in a fast, persistant datastore on the server.
-PumbleDB datastore uses [LevelUP](https://github.com/rvagg/node-levelup/).
+PumbleDB's datastore uses [LevelUP](https://github.com/rvagg/node-levelup/).

 **PumbleDB Homepage:** http://fergiemcdowall.github.io/PumbleDB/